 If you have two large bins, the Keter Store-It-Out Max is a great choice.
 However, if you only need to store smaller bins, you can downsize to the Keter Store-It-Out Midi Resin Outdoor Garden Storage unit.

 It may be tempting to go for the biggest model possible.
 But you also want to consider the size of your garden and whether the unit will look overbearing.
 Additionally, some units are better suited to more commercial use, like the Quad wheelie bin storage chest from Qubox which would likely be unsuitable for a single garden (it’s huge!).

-You can add shelves into some units, so if you buy a three-bin unit when you only have two bins, you might be able to turn the third unit into shelved space.
+You can add shelves into some wheelie bin storage units.
+If you buy a three-bin unit when you only have two bins, you might be able to turn the third unit into shelved space.
 This is just an idea though – you’ll need to check the design of the storage unit before buying it to see if this is possible.

 UPVC Plastic Contruction

 - Weathertight – particularly when these models come as a self-contained unit (back and floor included), they are extremely effective at protecting the contents from the elements.

 - No maintenance – unlike wood, UPVC plastic doesn’t need to be treated in order for it to maintain its weatherproof qualities.

 - Lightweight – these models are generally lighter than wooden ones meaning they can be moved around easily and aren’t heavy during assembly.